Women & Children First (bookstore): History

 Women & Children First was founded in November 1979 by Ann Christophersen and Linda Bubon, students at the University of Illinois at Chicago.
 They were part of the feminist movement and saw a market need when they had a difficulty finding books by the women authors they wanted to study.
 Bubon and Christophersen built the store's bookshelves themselves and spent $15,000 on stocking the store with feminist-themed material and children's books which promoted girls as active agents.
-Women & Children First's first location was located on Armitage Avenue in the Lakeview neighborhood; in the 1980s they moved to a location on Halstead Avenue, and settled in Andersonville in its current location in 1990.
+Women & Children First's first location was located on Armitage Avenue in the Lakeview neighborhood; in the 1980s they moved to a location on Halsted Avenue, and settled in Andersonville in its current location in 1990.

 The bookstore had steady growth from its opening until the early 1990s, but struggled financially when large bookstore chains moved into Chicago.
 The store adjusted by selling textbooks and making staffing changes, but when Amazon and other Internet retailers sold books for far less than retail price as loss leaders in the early 2000s, Women & Children First faced some of its hardest years.

 In 2014, owners Bubon and Christophersen sold Women & Children First to two of their employees, Lynn Mooney and Sarah Hollenbeck.
 The next year, extensive renovations were completed for a dedicated events and community space for author readings and community group meetings, and a mural was created illustrating notable woman authors who had spoken at the bookstore.
 The 2016 presidential election energized young feminists, increasing foot traffic and visits to the store's website, and the store rebounded financially in the late 2010s.

 For its 40th anniversary in 2019, Women & Children First held a hugely well-attended block party outside the bookstore and also hosted a panel of the store's former and current owners as well as presenting a list of the store's top 20 all-time best-sellers, with books including My Life on the Road by Gloria Steinem, Bad Feminist by Roxane Gay, and The House on Mango Street by Sandra Cisneros.